Project Alert

 Public Engagement

-A public meeting will be held prior to construction beginning.
+A public meeting will be held in winter 2025, prior to construction beginning.
 The purpose of this meeting is to introduce the project and share construction information including activity, impacts and timing.
 Regularly check the website or sign up for project updates for more information on this meeting as it becomes available.

 What to Expect

-ES has developed several short videos to help explain why projects like this are necessary and what you may experience during the construction of the project.
+The Met Council has developed several short videos to help explain why projects like this are necessary and what you may experience during the construction of the project.

 “This Old Pipe”